23/DeveloperDocumentation/index.md

 ## Any questions?

 As noted in the beginning of this document, the 23 API is designed to be used in a multitude of different contexts.
-If you find it comes up short and have suggestions for improvements -- or if you have questions on how to use the API -- feel free to post a message in out [Developer Community](/community/forum-view?forum_id=850) or send an e-mail directly to [steffen@23company.com](mailto:steffen@23company.com)
+If you find it comes up short and have suggestions for improvements -- or if you have questions on how to use the API -- feel free to reach out to us on [+45 33 98 63 26](tel:+4533986326) or  send an e-mail directly to [support@23company.com](mailto:support@23company.com)

 <script>createIndex('The API', 'h2');</script>